 Beach lovers can make a whole day of it, stopping at one of the many amazing beaches in and around Victoria including the family-friendly French Beach, surfer favourite China Beach and maybe even check out an even bigger beach waterfall at Mystic Beach (if you are up for the rugged, hilly and muddy 4 km hike to the beach and back).

-If you have time to continue on to Port Renfrew there are several more highlights to add to the list, including hikes to Sombrio Beach for a hidden waterfall and Botanical Beach for the tide pools, and visits to Fairy Lake and Avatar Grove.
+If you have time to continue on to Port Renfrew there are several more highlights to add to the list, including hikes to Sombrio Beach for a hidden waterfall and Botanical Beach for the tide pools, as well as visits to Fairy Lake and Avatar Grove.

 Along a stunning coastline well-known for its phenomenal beaches, Sandcut Beach stands out for its rocky desolation and beautiful waterfall.
 It is yet another must-see stop on any Vancouver Island road trip.